 Citrus is a marvelous flavor for cakes, and one I never can get enough of.
 This vegan Orange Cake is a dessert I've baked over and over for many years, after first finding the recipe in the Joy of Cooking.
 Over the years I've made some tweaks and, most importantly, I've multiplied its deliciousness by doubling the recipe and slathering it with a fluffy, decadent orange marmalade buttercream frosting.

 This is a delicious cake, full of orange flavor in every bite.
 It has a tender crumb that's perfectly but not cloyingly sweet, and the marmalade buttercream is soft and fluffy and to die for.

 It is also a rather easy cake to make: it should take you no more than 10 minutes to throw the ingredients together and perhaps another 10 to whip up the frosting, if that.
 It's also a one-bowl recipe because you can throw all your ingredients for the cake in one by one, and then rinse out the bowl and use it to whip up your frosting.
 And best of all, you can even make your cake a tad boozy, as I sometimes do (but not this time), by subbing a couple of tablespoons of the orange juice with an orange liqueur.

 - Flour.
 I sometimes use unbleached all purpose but when I'm feeling a little extra-healthy, I've used whole wheat pastry flour.
 Both give great results that are quite comparable.
 You can also use half and half if you're undecided.

 - Orange.
-You need both the juice and the zest here.
-I use the pulpy juice, so if you want to just toss your oranges in a blender and juice them up (sans the skin, of course), go ahead.
-Or just buy the juice off the shelf at your grocer's.
+You need both the orange juice and the orange zest here.
+I use the pulpy juice, so if you want to just toss your oranges in a blender and juice them, go right ahead.
+Or just buy fresh squeezed orange juice that's pulpy off the shelf at your grocer's.
 You will need a whole orange to zest, though.

 - Orange marmalade.
 This is for the frosting, and it's wonderful.